Reading Pre-modern Japanese Texts 1

 This module aims to introduce students to a range of pre-modern works of literature and enable them, with a dictionary to read on their own.
 Through close reading and analysis of the content, students will learn how to read and interpret pre-modern Japanese texts.
-Through writing an essay on an aspect of pre-modern Japanese literature, students will develop analytical and critical skills.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - gain an understanding of key periods in pre-Edo Japanese culture, as expressed through a variety of literary texts read in the original or in translation

 - use the skills acquired to read selective texts in the original language